Oluwaloseyis/AWS-Demo-Pipleline/README.md

-# Data2Bots_Assessment
+# Demo AWS Data Pipeline
-This Repo is assigned to manage codes used to complete Data2Bots Data Engineer Assessment

-Boto3 and Pyspark was used to complete assessment
+This Repo is assigned to manage codes used to complete this pipeline Boto3 and Pyspark was used to complete pipeline

 All codes were deployed locally using Jupyter Notebook.
 See ipynb file uploaded to repo.